-Engineering autonomous travel solutions requires new approaches to developing urban spaces
+Engineering autonomous mobility solutions requires new approaches to developing urban spaces

 Imagine no longer having to focus on tasks associated with driving while traveling in a vehicle – time takes on a completely new meaning.
 It could even cause people to re-evaluate where they choose to live, since long commutes would no longer be considered a bad thing.
 But whether it’s a regenerative or a hypermobile city, whenever a new vision comes along it creates insecurity and leaves plenty to the imagination in terms of what might happen next.

 Municipal stakeholders working in transportation and urban planning currently lack important information to make a move or take decisions regarding the types of autonomous vehicles that will catch on, both in the medium and long term.
 For the municipal and regional stakeholders of politics, public administration, transportation, and the real estate industry, certainty is a crucial ingredient when it comes to planning.
 This is especially the case when adapting transportation infrastructures and planning housing, which involves a long-term approach, also taking regulations and funding into account.